Website header large-NL_22_142

 There are several ways to do this:

-Applications funding are considered on a case-by-case basis, and ORCS funding may prioritise areas that have poor air quality or haven’t received funding through other schemes.
+Funding is allocated on a case-by-case basis, and ORCS funding may prioritise areas that have poor air quality or haven’t been supported by other schemes.

 Where can I go to check progress locally?